-Digital and Analog Signal (I/O); How to Know When to Use Each One
+Digital and Analog Signals (I/O); How to Know When to Use Each One

 By Luis Guerra, Engineering Projects Director at ICA Inc.

-This blog explains the similarities, differences, characteristics and some examples of a digital and analog signal.
+This blog explains the similarities, differences, characteristics, and some examples of digital and analog signals.

 1-Discrete Signal (Digital)